-You get some of it when you eat fruits and vegs and it helps keep your joints flexible, your bones and teeth strong and your skin glowing.
+You get some of it when you eat fruits and vegs.
+It helps keep your joints flexible, your bones and teeth strong and your skin glowing.

 - It thickens the consistency of a cream or lotion, so that it’s a pleasure to use.

 - It helps foundations spread onto your skin more easily, effortlessly covering every nook and cranny of your face.

 - It improves even distribution of pigments in cosmetics, preventing them from settling in makeup.